-In our previous blog in this series, we discussed how to leverage the requirement of environmental reporting into better outcomes for your business.
+In our previous blog in this series, we discussed how to leverage the requirements of environmental reporting into better outcomes for your business.
 In this post, we will discuss in three sections how to prepare for environmental reporting for Tier II (SARA Section 311/312), TRI (SARA Section 313), and hazardous waste.
-We will be talking in general terms – as each state or local government may have specific reporting requirements – and will briefly cover the regulatory background, reporting applicability, steps for determining what to report, reporting tips, and report content of these three reports.
+We will be talking in general terms – as each state or local government may have specific reporting requirements – and will briefly cover the regulatory background, reporting applicability, steps for determining what to report, reporting tips, and content of these three reports.

 Tier II Reporting (SARA Section 311/312)